What Is Workers' Comp Insurance?

 Start here (most businesses): Compare providers before getting quotes

-Workers' comp rates vary significantly by insurer because each carrier specializes in different industries and uses its own claims data to set prices.
-Construction-focused insurers may offer better rates for contractors, while tech-focused carriers compete for office-based businesses.
+Workers' comp rates vary by insurer because each carrier specializes in different industries and prices risk based on its own claims data.
+A construction-focused insurer may offer better rates for contractors than a carrier that primarily writes office-based businesses.

 If you're hiring your first employee